Which Eagle Pack Recipes Get

 The next ingredient is ground brown rice, another name for rice flour.
 Ground rice is made from either white or brown rice and is considered a gluten-free substitute for wheat flour.

 The sixth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

 The next ingredient is potassium chloride, a nutritional supplement sometimes used as a replacement for the sodium found in table salt.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Eagle Pack looks to be an above-average canned dog food.
+Based on its ingredients alone, Eagle Pack canned dog food looks like an above-average wet product.

 As a group, the brand features an average protein content of 41% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.

 Which means this Eagle Pack product line contains…

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.